 Black & Decker SPCM 1936 19-in. self-propelled cordless lawn mower

+Weight: 90 lbs.
 Height range: 1-1/2 to 3-1/2 in.
 Battery: 36V, 12 Ah lead acid

 A heavy self-propelled mower, this Black & Decker rivals gas mowers in size and grass-cutting ability.
 You can mow with or without the self-propelled feature.
 Pulling back on the bail powers the wheels.
-There’s a speed-control slider on the handle that determines how fast the mower goes.
+There’s a speed-control slider on the handle that determines how fast the cordless lawn mower goes.
 Our only (minor) complaint: Even the slowest speed is still a pretty fast pace.
 One nice feature is the ability to easily raise or lower the handle height—perfect if you share the mower with a taller or shorter person.

 Power boost for long grass

-Greenworks 25312 19 in. cordless lawn mower
+Greenworks 25312 19 in. cordless electric lawn mower

 Weight: 49 lbs.
 Height range: 1-1/4 to 3-1/2 in.
 Battery: 40V, 4 Ah lithium ion (2)

-The lithium ion battery in this Greenworks 19-in. mower makes it 20 lbs. lighter than comparable-size mowers.
+The lithium ion battery in this Greenworks 19-in. cordless lawn mower makes it 20 lbs. lighter than comparable-size mowers.
 The package includes two 4 Ah batteries that you can use in other Greenworks G-MAX tools.
 The mower requires only one battery at a time, so you can swap it out if you run out of power.
 The handle folds up to create the most compact 19-in. mower of the group.
-This is the only mower in our review that has a metal rather than a plastic deck.
+This is the only cordless electric mower in our review that has a metal rather than a plastic deck.
 The metal deck makes the mower feel substantial, but unlike plastic, may be prone to corrosion.
 We gave this mower our Best Value award because it has all the features we like and includes two powerful lithium ion batteries, all for a competitive price.

 Fuel battery gauge

+Weight: 91 lbs.
 Height range: 1-1/2 to 3-1/2 in.
 Battery: 36V, 11 Ah lead acid

-This self-propelled Worx mower includes a Pacesetter feature that matches the speed of the mower to your walking speed.
+This self-propelled Worx cordless lawn mower includes a Pacesetter feature that matches the speed of the mower to your walking speed.
 We thought it felt a little weird at first, but it doesn’t take long to get used to.
 This is a powerful lawn mower that we think could easily replace a gas mower for most yards.
-Like the smaller Worx mower, this one has the IntelliCut feature that allows you to switch from quiet to power mode.
+Like the smaller Worx cordless lawn mower, this one has the IntelliCut feature that allows you to switch from quiet to power mode.

 Lead acid vs. lithium batteries